 By default, Metabase will automatically choose a good way to bin your results.
-But you can change how many bins your result has, or turn the binning off entirely, by clicking on the number field you’re grouping by, then clicking on the area to the right of the field name:
+But you can change how many bins your result has, or turn the binning off entirely, by clicking on the area to the right of the column you’re grouping by:

 These three charting types have very similar options, which are broken up into the following:

 Add another serieslink below the y-axis dropdown, or break your current metric out by an additional dimension by clicking the